Attributions for Different Use Cases

 The distribution of interest is a concept of aggregating attributions over a sample or distribution.

-- GradCam does this over a guassian distribution of inputs.
+• Grad-CAM (Paper, GitHub, Docs) does this over a Gaussian distribution of inputs.

-- Shapley values do this over different background data.
+• Shapley values (GitHub, Docs) do this over different background data.

-- Integrated gradients does this over an interpolation from a baseline to the input.
+• Integrated Gradients (Paper, Tutorial) do this over an interpolation from a baseline to the input.

 How does this relate to the Attribution Cut?

-The sample or distributions are taken at a place that is humanly considered the input, even if this differs from the programatic model input.
+The sample or distributions are taken at a place that is humanly considered the input, even if this differs from the programmatic model input.

-For attributions, all parts of a network can have have an attribution towards the QoI.
-It is that the most common use case is to explain the tensors that are also the humanly considered input (which is where the DoI occurs).
+For attributions, all parts of a network can have an attribution towards the QoI.
+The most common use case is to explain the tensors that are also humanly considered the input (which is where the DoI occurs).

 How does this relate to the Baseline Cut?